 Anna is proficient at soap making, particularly sculpting soap that looks like food and other objects.

-Sculpt Cold Process Soap to Look Like Food
+Sculpt Soap That Looks Like Food

 Why on Earth make soap that looks like food?
 Because it can be done!
 Fooling the eye is a challenge for artists such as myself.
-Finding the right techniques for this takes time, practice and experience with other materials as well.
+Finding the right techniques for this takes time, practice, and experience with other materials as well.

 How to Make Food Soap

 - How to Make Savory Food Soaps, Including:

 For the purposes of this guide, I'm assuming that anyone who is looking to try sculpting soap already knows the basics of cold process soap making.
 To make these, one must use soap scraps from past pours or leftovers from past projects.

 - Choose what food you want to recreate.

 - Get a good picture reference to copy.